 For the first three mistakes, I had little suggestions about how to sidestep the mistake.
-I'm not going to do that, probably can't do that here.
+I’m not going to do that, and probably can’t do that, here.
 Who you choose to share your good fortune with is really too personal for general advice.
 But let me say two things:

 - The people asking for your help often have no idea about how fast the money goes after paying, for example, forty percent in income taxes, forking over investment management, legal and accounting fees, and then paying for the increased lifestyle costs that often go with a windfall.